Watson, Hickok tie for 54-hole Travelers lead at 10 under - WTMJ

 Johnson shot 61 on Saturday last year to move from a tie for 20th into second, two strokes behind leader Brendan Todd.
 His victory was his first in 490 days; a win on Sunday would give him his first victory of 2021.

-Abraham Ancer made a hole-in-one on the 180-yard eighth hole.
+Abraham Ancer made a hole-in-one with a 7-iron on the 179-yard eighth hole.
 It was his second straight year with an ace at TPC River Highlands.
 He had a 1 on the 169-yard 16th hole in the first round last year, when he tied for 11th.

+Kyle Stanley also made a 1 with a 7-iron on the eighth.

 TURTLE’S HOME